divz-codess/Dygraphia-detector/README.md

 - Poor spelling
 - Ungrammatical and disorganized writing
 - Avoidance of schoolwork
-- Low confidence and a negative self-image
+- Low confidence and having a negative self-image
   </div>

 ## Our Initiative: